Her voice was shaky and nervous on the phone: “I keep having this dream about you and I think God is telling me to share it with you.”

 That’s what makes this new covenant so much better than the old.

-Better than Moses
+We Have it Better than Moses

 In ancient times, it was far more difficult to test if a word was from God.
 Back then the Spirit only came on the prophets – those who were called and anointed of God to pass on his messages to the people – which meant you couldn’t always find confirmation from others.
 For people like Moses, Jeremiah and Amos, there was no equivalent of Mary’s dream.
 Of course there was still a testing process involved, but it wasn’t always foolproof.
 One of the tests for example, was to wait and see if a word came to pass.
 If it happened, then you’d know it was God (Deuteronomy 18:14-22).
 But sometimes a word could take decades to manifest, and many of its hearers died before it could.
 That didn’t leave much room for getting it right!